Dan5py/ImageLAB/README.md

 # Image LAB
 #### .PNM Image Editor
-#### Image Lab lets you modify .pnm images.
+##### Image Lab lets you modify .pnm images.
 It has functions like RGB extraction, color inversion and more...

-LANG : Java (JDK 15)
+Language : Java

 ##### Last version : **1.1.8.0** (*Raven*)